 With years of experiences in different companies, we came to a set of opinions on how Business Intelligence / Data Science should be run in a company.
+To succeed, you need agility and flexibility.
 We dedicate ourselves to build the best tools to implements the following principles in DataIntoResults:

 Module-based data warehouse

 Our whole conception of a data warehouse is based around a three layers design that contains modules.
 Each module is a set of tables.

 The first set of modules is the integration layer.
 The purpose of this layer is to replicate and archive data sources that are external from the data warehouse.
 It’s the foundation where everything is built on top.

 The second set of modules is the refining layers.
 This is where the magic happen, data from different modules are merged, consolidated, cleaned and were business rules are added.
 Your data gain more and more value through the layers.